yuviSomavamshi/ionic-docs/docs/intro/upgrading-to-ionic-6.md

 See the [Testing section below](#testing) for more information.

 5. Remove any usage of the `setupConfig` function previously exported from `@ionic/vue`.
-Set your config when installing the `IonicVue` plugin instead.
+Set your config when installing the `SimulatorVue` plugin instead.
 See the [Vue Config Documentation](../vue/config) for more examples.

 6. Rename the `IonRouter` type for `useIonRouter` to `UseIonRouterResult`.